bmillare/dj/README.md

  * dj.cljs: clojurescript utilities, see `cljs-repl`

- * dj.git: `clone` is useful.
-Not really a complete namespace
+ * dj.git: basic operations are supported, not a robust replacement to cgit, but useful none the less.

 ## Version